divriots/jampack/packages/www/src/pages/devlog/why-a-devlog/index.md

 I'm not into streaming or vlogs.
 I clearly don't have time to edit videos.

-This will feel like journal.
+This will feel like a journal.